-PIRELLI'S Corporate Governance system is based on the following: (i) the central function of the Board of Directors, responsible for the strategic guidance and supervision of the Company's overall business activities, with policy-making powers in relation to the overall administration and the authority to intervene directly in a series of significant decisions necessary or useful to achieve the company purpose; (ii) the central role of Independent Directors who represent the majority of the members of the Board of Directors (iii) a consolidated practice of disclosing the choices and the corporate decision-making processes and an effective internal control system; (iv) an innovative pro-active risk management system; (v) a remuneration system, in general, and an incentive system, in particular, for Managers associated with medium and long-term economic targets in order to align the management's interests with the shareholders' interests, by pursuing the priority objective of creating sustainable value in the medium-long term, by establishing a strong link between remuneration, on the one hand, the performance of individuals and PIRELLI'S performance, on the other hand; (vi) a strict discipline concerning potential conflicts of interest and solid principles of conduct to execute transactions with related parties.
+Pirelli's Corporate Governance system is based on the following: (i) the central function of the Board of Directors, responsible for the strategic guidance and supervision of the Company's overall business activities, with policy-making powers in relation to the overall administration and the authority to intervene directly in a series of significant decisions necessary or useful to achieve the company purpose; (ii) the central role of Independent Directors who represent the majority of the members of the Board of Directors (iii) an effective internal control system; (iv) an innovative pro-active risk management system; (v) a remuneration system, in general, and an incentive system, in particular, for Managers associated with medium and long-term economic targets in order to align the management's interests with the shareholders' interests, by pursuing the priority objective of creating sustainable value in the medium-long term, by establishing a strong link between remuneration, on the one hand, the performance of individuals and Pirelli's performance, on the other hand; (vi) a strict discipline concerning potential conflicts of interest and solid principles of conduct to execute transactions with related parties.

-PIRELLI complies with the Self-Regulatory Code of companies listed on the Italian Stock Exchange (Borsa Italiana) from the date the Code was first issued (in October 1999 having then complied with the Code dated July 2002 and subsequently the Cole dated March 2006).
+Pirelli complies with the Self-Regulatory Code of companies listed on the Italian Stock Exchange (Borsa Italiana) from the date the Code was first issued (in October 1999 having then complied with the Code dated July 2002 and subsequently the Cole dated March 2006).

-PIRELLI declared its compliance with the new version of the Self-Regulatory Code (December 2011) in the Board of Directors' meeting held on March 12, 2012, the Code is published on the following website: www.borsaitaliana.it.
+Pirelli declared its compliance with the new version of the Self-Regulatory Code (December 2011) in the Board of Directors' meeting held on March 12, 2012, the Code is published on the following website: www.borsaitaliana.it.

-The governance system is formally defined in the Ethical Code, in the Company Bylaws, in the Regulation that governs Shareholders' Meetings and in a series of principles and procedures which are updated periodically to assure best practices.
+The governance system is formally defined in the Code of Ethics, in the Company Bylaws, in the Regulation that governs Shareholders' Meetings and in a series of principles and procedures which are updated periodically to assure best practices.